-Originally designed for log home builders and timber framers, these have become the wood auger bits of choice in those professions.
-The 12″ long 1″ diameter bit is specially designed for drilling Holes for Timber Frame pegs
+Originally designed for log home builders and timber framers, these long drill bits have become the wood auger bits of choice in those professions.
+The 12″ and 16″ long, 1″ diameter bits are specially designed for drilling Holes for Timber Frame pegs

 NW auger bit is shown as the center bit in the pics.